sharmasushil/MapsTP-HD-Map-Images-Based-Multimodal-Trajectory-Prediction-for-Automated-Vehicles/README.md

 such as speed and direction.
 It provides valuable insights into the diverse range of paths that vehicles could follow in different scenarios.
 Note that, our model’s trajectory predictions are well-represented, as evidenced by the ground truth depicted on the right-hand side in green.
 This alignment with ground truth demonstrates the efficacy of our model in accurately forecasting vehicle trajectories.
-In Figure 3, we consider the highest probability to predict the trajectory, but we also take into account other probabilities for different scenarios.
+In Figure, we consider the highest probability to predict the trajectory, but we also take into account other probabilities for different scenarios.